Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Algorithm

 The algorithm then performs constrained squared loss regression to estimate the value function and reward function.
 Here we define $\cset(W)\coloneqq \{ \theta\in\=R^d: | \tri{\theta, \phi(s,a)} | \leq W \text{ for all } s\in\+S, a\in\+A \}$ for any $W>0$.
 This \emph{convex} constrained set is defined by the \(\ell_\infty\)-functional-norm bound instead of the \(\ell_2\)-norm because we do not assume any bound on the \(\ell_2\)-norm of the learned parameters.
 Here we define $W_h = \~\Theta ((d \sqrt{mH} )^{H-h} (d^{3/2} + d\sqrt{mH}))$ (detailed definition deferred to \Cref{sec:proof-main-thm}).
 We note that although \(W_h\) appears exponential, which may seem suspicious, this does not affect our sample efficiency due to the span argument that we introduce in the analysis.
 We note that prior RLSVI algorithms used truncation on value functions to explicitly avoid such an exponential blow-up.
 However, truncation does not work for linear Bellman completeness setting since the Bellman backup on a truncated value function is not necessarily a linear function anymore. \looseness=-1

 Next, the algorithm perturbs the estimated parameters by adding Gaussian noise.
 The noise for the value function act \textit{only in the null space} of the data covariance matrix.
 This ensures optimism while keeping the estimate accurate in the span space.
 It is a key modification from the standard RLSVI algorithm.
 The perturbation for the reward function is standard.

-Finally, the algorithm constructs the value function for the current horizon and define policy as the greedy policy with respect to this value function.
-The trajectory is generated by the greedy policy, and the covariance matrix is then updated.
+Finally, the algorithm constructs the value function for the current horizon and the greedy policy with respect to it.
+It then generates the trajectory by executing the greedy policy, and the covariance matrix is updated.